dotnet/datalab/README.md

 # .NET Data Lab

+This repo is archived.
+See [Woodstar experiment summary](https://github.com/dotnet/datalab/issues/22) for more information.

+---

 This repo is for experimentation and exploring new ideas involving ADO.NET, EF Core, and other areas related to .NET data.

 ## Current projects